-GYAAF.ORG has a team of professional trainers and consultants to provide their services to educationists.
+GYAAF.ORG has a team of professional trainers and event planners to provide their services to educational institutes.

 Back in the days Finland’s education system was sucked to a level just around the American’s.
 But in mid 20th century they tried new ideas and lifted them up to the top of the list.
 How did they make it happened?
 Here are few facts about finish education system.

 Finnish students do not have work books or homework diaries as they do not have homework.
 On average a Finnish student spends 10 to 20 minutes a week for homework in week.
 The policy makers think that students should have enough time to relax and enjoy they childhood which is more important for their mental health rather than memorizing and copy pasting facts from prepared material.

 Finnish students do not spend maximum duration of the day like 6 or 8 hours a day at their schools.
 On average they have to spend 3-5 hours a day and about 20 hours a week in their schools.
 Their philosophy is simple that student should play games have physical exercise, spend time with their family and should not have a terrible experience with school boundaries.
 Not even shorter days at schools they also spend shorter academic years as compared to rest of the world.

 Among the Finnish students learning upto 2-3 or even more languages is very common.
 Thanks again to their education policies as they offer lot of opportunities to their students through exchange programs to visit multiples cultures and help them to develop their personal skills.
 Leaning Spanish, French, English, Swedish and German is most common.